pgautoupgrade/docker-pgautoupgrade/README.md

 data, so if something goes wrong you are expected to already have backups you can restore from.

+Also, remove any healthchecks.
+Due to how we perform the update process, we had to implement our own healthcheck.
+So no extra healthcheck is needed.

 ## How to use this image

 This image is on Docker Hub: